What Is Drop-down List In HTML?

 npm install

-2. Install the latest react-select:
+- Install the latest stable version of

 npm install react-select@5